Report: Trump Apologized For ‘Access Hollywood’ Video, Now Says It’s Fake

 Even the president’s daughter Ivanka Trump, though she did not mention Moore by name, made it clear how she felt, saying there is “a special place in hell for people who prey on children,” a comment that angered the president, according to the Times article.

-While McConnell, Ryan and others have suggested Trump talk Moore into resigning, the president made it clear earlier this week that he was firmly in Moore’s corner and reaffirmed his backing in a tweet this morning, indicating he much prefers Moore to his Democratic opponent Doug Jones.
+While McConnell, Ryan, and others have suggested Trump talk Moore into resigning, the president made it clear earlier this week that he was firmly in Moore’s corner and reaffirmed his backing in a tweet this morning, indicating he much prefers Moore to his Democratic opponent Doug Jones.

 “The last thing we need in Alabama and the U.S. Senate is a Schumer/Pelosi puppet who is WEAK on Crime, WEAK on the Border, Bad for our Military and our great Vets, Bad for our 2nd Amendment, AND WANTS TO RAISES TAXES TO THE SKY.
 Jones would be a disaster!”